CrazEpic/UTD-Degree-Planner-and-Auditor/README.md

  hourBeyondBlockCondition?: HourBeyondBlockCondition
 }
 ```

+A more complex example, ATEC Prescribed Electives

+15 semester credit hours; Choose any five courses from the following.
+At least two courses must be at the 4000-level, and the courses must come from at least two of the categories.
+Category List: (Animation and Games, Critical Media Studies, Design, Emerging Communication, Emerging Media Art)

+Prescribed Electives would be a block with the CreditHourCondition of 15 hours, a LevelCondition of 4000 level and 6 credit hours required, and a MinBlockInclusionCondition of 2.
+Then nested within the Prescribed Electives block, there will be a block to represent each category.
+These blocks will be terminal and contain a list of courses pertaining to that category.

 Blocks that are terminal are currently of two types: course and text.
 These simply represent a course or helper text respectively.